 ELI Beamlines is a part of the ELI (Extreme Light Infrastructure) project, a new pan-European research infrastructure, and part of the European Strategy Forum for Research Infrastructures (ESFRI) plan.

 The ELI project research infrastructure includes several workplaces and additional facilities located in the Czech Republic, Hungary and Romania.
-It will gradually explore the interaction of light with matter at the highest intensities and shortest time spans.

 ACHIEVING THE ULTRARELATIVISTIC MODE